Home

 - Plato: Symposium, Parmenides, Theaetetus, Sophists, Timaeus, Phaedrus.

-- Aristotle: Nicomachean Ethics, Eudemian Ethics, Rhetoric.
+- Aristotle: Nicomachean Ethics, Eudemian Ethics, Rhetoric,

 - Apollonius: Conics.